German involvement in the Spanish Civil War: Early intervention

 German air crews supported the Nationalist advance on Madrid, and the successful relief of the Siege of the Alcázar.
 Ultimately, this phase of the Siege of Madrid was unsuccessful.
 Soviet air support for the Republicans was growing, particularly through the supply of Polikarpov aircraft.
 Warlimont appealed to Nazi Germany to step up support.
 Some Nazi figures, including Göring, were opposed, but following German recognition of Franco's government on 30 September, German efforts in Spain were reorganised and expanded.

 The existing command structure was replaced with the Winterübung Rügen, and the military units already in Spain were formed into a new legion, which was briefly called the Iron Rations (Eiserne Rationen) and the Iron Legion (Eiserne Legion) before Göring renamed it the Condor Legion (Legion Condor).
 The first German chargé to Franco's government, General Wilhelm von Faupel, arrived in November, but was told not to interfere in military matters.
 By mid-November, 20 German shipments had arrived in Spain, carrying supplies like ammunition, aviation fuel, rifles, grenades, radio equipment and both civilian and military vehicles.

 Göring (who controlled Rheinmetall-Borsig) supplied arms to the Republicans; shipped to Greece supposedly for their use, the arms were transferred by Bodosakis to ships supposedly sailing to Mexico.
 He was also supplying the Nationalists, who got the best and latest weapons while the Republicans got the oldest and least serviceable.
 This supply peaked in 1937–38.
-Nationalists identified 18 vessels to Republican ports from 3 January 1937 and 11 May 1938, and estimated that Goering received the equivalent of one pound sterling per rifle.
+Nationalists identified 18 vessels to Republican ports from 3 January 1937 and 11 May 1938, and estimated that Göring received the equivalent of one pound sterling per rifle.
 An earlier shipment from Hamburg to Alicante on 1 October 1936 by the Welsh ship Bramhill had 19,000 rifles, 101 machine guns and more than 20 million cartridges for the CNT militia in Barcelona.
 Nazi Germany also helped the propaganda war with a gift of a Telefunken transmitter for the newly created national radio service.